This article originally appeared on VICE Canada.

 When I first heard about Netflix’s Turn Up Charlie, I was excited about both Idris Elba’s return to television, and the prospect of seeing my Nigerian culture represented in a mainstream TV show.
-The premise was simple enough: former bad boy DJ has his work cut out for him when he becomes “manny” (male nanny) to his best friend’s precocious daughter, all while trying to restore himself to his former glory.
-Elba’s character, Charlie Ayo, is the first and only son of two doting if not obsessive parents, with whom he Skypes every so often from an unnamed Nigerian city.
+The premise was simple enough: A former bad boy DJ has his work cut out for him when he becomes “manny” (male nanny) to his best friend’s precocious daughter, all while trying to restore himself to his former glory.
+Elba’s character, Charlie Ayo, is the first and only son of two doting, if not obsessive parents, with whom he Skypes every so often from an unnamed Nigerian city.
 Elba himself is of West African descent, born to Sierra Leonean-Ghanaian immigrants who moved to London before having him.
-So I’d hoped the show might reflect some nuance about the culture clash, being a second generation kid, having to move in to your aunt’s spare room… you know, the good stuff.
+So I’d hoped the show might reflect some nuance about the culture clash, being a second-generation kid, having to move into your aunt’s spare room… you know, the good stuff.

 Getting into the first episode though, my optimism quickly dissipated as I realized that Charlie’s Nigerian-ness was more of a comedic sidebar to the main plot.
 Worse still, we were going to get the same caricatured TV version of “the African relative”so common in today’s pop culture.
 From Charlie’s brash-but-loving aunty Lydia—who sounded nothing like any Nigerian I’ve ever met or spoken to—to the cartoonish Ayos themselves, who still believe their son is dating (and potentially engaged to) a woman they haven’t actually seen or heard from in months, his family seemed like more of a mishmash of pan-African stereotypes than anything unique to Nigerian culture.